ilsenatorov/rindti/docs/source/notes/installation.rst

         conda install -c conda-forge mamba # mamba is much faster than conda mamba env create --quiet --name rindti --file workflow/envs/torch.yml

+Then one can run `pip install .` in the root directory of the repository to install rindti as a package.

 Manual installation
 -------------------